 Section 14.07 of Act 71 of 2004 (PA Race Horse Development and Gaming Act) provided for the creation of the EDTF.
-Act 53 of 2007, known as the Capital Budget Itemization Act of 2007, originally authorized recurring funding to the Authority from the EDTF in support of the New Arena project (\$7.5 million), Convention Center operations (\$1.3 million) and retirement of Convention Center indebtedness (\$1.3 million) totaling \$10.1 million in 2019.
-The funding authorization expired in 2019 with respect to the Convention Center operations and retirement of Convention Center indebtedness.
-The remaining funding for 2020 was \$7.5 million (New Arena Project).
+Act 53 of 2007, known as the Capital Budget Itemization Act of 2007, authorized recurring funding to the Authority from the EDTF in support of the New Arena project (\$7.5 million).
+This funding recurred in both 2021 and 2020.
 This funding is pledged to the debt service on the Authority's Commonwealth Lease Revenue Bonds, Series A of 2007.
-Both years, the revenue was recognized as restricted non-operating revenue.
+In both years, the revenue was recognized as restricted non-operating revenue.

 Section 27.4 of Act 42 of 2017 authorized recurring funding to the Authority for the establishment, administration, and maintenance of a regional sports commission.
-That funding was \$1.7 million in 2020 and was recognized as restricted non-operating revenue.
+Pursuant thereto, the Authority received \$1.7 million in both 2021 and 2020 and this revenue was recognized as restricted non-operating revenue.
+This revenue is used in accordance with the Authority's EDTF restricted account programs and procedures, including the funding of the Authority's Sports Events Funding (SEF) program.